 Graphing Task Cards

-These are my favorite math task cards for interpreting data and graphing!
+These are my favorite math task cards for interpreting data and graphing in math!
 Task cards can be used SO MANY WAYS in the classroom.
 And these are no exception!
 This set covers bar graphs, pictographs, and line plots with fractions.

 Google Slides Graphing Freebie